 How to Grow a Prune Tree

-When growing prune trees, select a one or two year old from the nursery with at least four to five well spaced branches and a healthy root system.
+When growing prune trees, select a one or two year old from the nursery with at least four to five well-spaced branches and a healthy root system.
 The general rule for Italian prune tree planting is to set the tree early in the spring, although if fall conditions are mild and the soil moist, planting may occur in autumn.

-Choose a site for planting, avoiding any low lying areas that may be susceptible to pooling water and freezing.
-Dig the hole a bit deeper and wider than the trees root ball and place a handful of bone meal in the bottom.
+Choose a site for planting, avoiding any low-lying areas that may be susceptible to pooling water and freezing.
+Dig the hole a bit deeper and wider than the tree’s root ball and place a handful of bone meal in the bottom.
 Remove the tree from the container and examine the roots for any damage which should be pruned away.

 Then situate the new tree in the hole so it is equidistant from all sides.
 Fill in around the plant with a mix of mulch or peat moss amended soil and water in well.
-Multiple Italian prune plum tree plantings should be spaced 12 feet apart.
+Multiple Italian prune plum tree plantings should be spaced 12 feet (3.5 m.) apart.

 Prune Tree Care

-Once your transplant has been planted, prune tree care should include maintaining an area at least 4 feet out from the plant free of weeds.
+Once your transplant has been planted, prune tree care should include maintaining an area at least 4 feet (1 m.) out from the plant free of weeds.
 An organic mulch can be used to suppress weed growth.

 You may want to prune the tree at planting time.
-One year old trees can be cut back to 33-36 inches and two year olds can have branches reduced to four well-spaced arms cut back by a third.
-To maintain this framework, prune shoots sent up from the ground in the spring and summer and keep the center of the tree open to provide air circulation and allow sun in.
+One year old trees can be cut back to 33-36 inches (84-91 cm.) and two year olds can have branches reduced to four well-spaced arms cut back by a third.
+To maintain this framework, prune shoots sent up from the ground in the spring and summer and keep the center of the tree open to provide air circulation and allow the sun in.
 Prune any non-fruiting, sagging, or deformed branches as needed.
-Heavy branches can be supported with a 2×4 or other wooden post.
+Heavy branches can be supported with a 2×4 or another wooden post.